Sharing is natural and good things come to those who share.

 That’s a tricky question.
 Personally I don’t like sharing just information (anyone can Google a topic and find plenty of that), but what I do like to share is information combined with my own personal experience in the hope others can find similar success.

-Here’s a few things I have had experience with… building websites, growing a property portfolio, running an SEO business, investing in cryptocurrencies, creating the lifestyle I want to live, being happy etc…
+Here’s a few things I have had experience with… building websites using html, css and also WordPress, building web based software and apps, creating WordPress themes and plugins, growing a property portfolio, running an SEO business, creating and editing videos, creating online training and courses, creating the lifestyle I want to live, being happy etc…

 Why don’t you take a few minutes and make a list of things you’ve had experience with in your life and you’ll quickly see how much information you actually have at your disposal to share freely online.